mitodl/open-discussions/docs/learning_resources.md

 - flow/discussionTypes
   - Add your new type

-- lib/constants.js
+- lib/constants
   - add a `LR_TYPE_<typename>` const
   - add the above to `LR_TYPE_ALL`  and `readableLearningResources`

-- lib/search.js
+- lib/search
   - Add query fields for the type
   - Include the type in `_searchFields`

- - components/LearningResourceCard.js
+ - components/LearningResourceCard
    - update `mapDispatchToProps` so that `toggleFavorite` will work with the new type

- - components/LearningResourceDrawer.js
+ - components/LearningResourceDrawer
    - at some point it needs to be able to display details for objects of the new type

+- pages/CourseIndexPage
+  - add the type to `favoritesListSelector`

+- pages/CourseSearchPage
+  - add the type to `getFavoriteObject`